sohn1029/File_Fragment_Type_Identification/README.md

 ## Feature Extraction
-The paper introduces 14 features.
+The paper introduced 14 features.
 However, 13 features were used in this project, excluding kolmogorov complexity.
 The feature list (to be added later) is as follows.
 > Arithmetic Mean, Geometric Mean, Harmonic Mean, Standard Deviation, Mean absolute deviation, Hamming Weight, Kurtosis of Byte Value, Skewness, Longest Byte streak, Low ASCII Range Freq, Med ASCII Range Freq, High ASCII Range Freq, Shannon Entropy

 Each feature was extracted with features supported by scipy, numpy, and some simple algorithms.
 In this project, 500000 training data and 100000 test data were conducted, and the same results as this project can be checked, 'make_feature.py' can be executed, and feature_data can be checked.
 Data and labels are made in the form of csv and npy, respectively.